Seven decades of upholding children’s rights in the Philippines

 UNICEF relies on voluntary contributions from governments, UNICEF National Committees, foundations, companies and individuals to fund and sustain our programmes in the Philippines.

-Our major funding partners include:
+Our major funding and strategic partners include:

 - Government of Australia

 - French Committee for UNICEF